 Years ago, corn was a nutritious and healing food.
 But now, after genetic modification, it’s DNA has been altered and it no longer is a source of nutrition.
 Corn is one of the gluten-free options that will NOT promote healing in your body.
 Corn will feed any pathogen you have in your body, causing you more symptoms and problems.

 My advice: remove all the corn from your diet.
 And be on the lookout for it in packaged foods as well!
-Corn is cheap so you’ll find it lurking on many ingredient labels — corn oil, corn starch, maze, corn syrup, corn fructose, dextrin and dextrose, fructose, lactic acid, malt, mono- and diglycerides, monosodium glutamate.
+Corn is cheap so you’ll find it lurking on many ingredient labels — corn oil, corn starch, maize, corn syrup, corn fructose, dextrin and dextrose, fructose, lactic acid, malt, mono- and diglycerides, monosodium glutamate.
 The list goes on and on!

 Rice is a good option if you’re omitting gluten from your diet.
 It gives you the opportunity to still enjoy home cooked dishes, while cutting down on inflammatory foods in your body.
 There are many different types of rice, but your best bet is to go with a bag of organic short grain brown rice because of reports finding measurable levels of arsenic in rice.
 Brown rice flour also makes a great baking substitute!